StefanSchroeder/Golang-Ellipsoid/README.md

 The ToLLA-Function does interesting stuff.

+### Displacement

+The Displacement-Function does interesting stuff.

+### Location

+The Location-Function does interesting stuff.

 ### Notes

-If you need background information read the code or go to Geo::Ellipsoid, that is the Perl module on CPAN that this package is a port of.
+If you need background information read the code or go to Geo::Ellipsoid or Geo::ECEF, these are the Perl modules on CPAN that this package is a port of.

 ## About and Acknowledgments